COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Test material used:** A device with internet access and access to the web application.

-**Expected result (test oracle):** If a valid timeframe is selected, then only tasks within that timeframe are displayed.
+**Expected result (test oracle):**
+If a valid timeframe is selected, then only tasks within that timeframe are displayed.

+If an invalid timeframe is selected, then an error indicating that the selected timeframe is invalid should be displayed.

 **Comments:**